-The duration of a sprint is no longer than 1 month and then the progress is tracked in stand up a meeting called as daily scrums.
+The sprint duration is no longer than 1 month, and then the progress is tracked in stand up a meeting called daily scrums.

 Scrum is easy to understand but hard to follow.
 It is part of an agile process.
-It does not follow a traditional methodology which consists of scrum master, team and product owner.
+It does not follow a traditional methodology which consists of a scrum master, team, and product owner.

-- Product owner makes the list of task to be completed and time that each task will take to complete.
+- The product owner lists tasks to be completed and each task’s time.
 Tasks are placed in priority order.
-This part is building project backlog.
-This is done by determining how what should be done, which tasks are less critical and those who cannot be completed in a given timeframe and should be considered for the next sprint.
+This part is building the project backlog.
+This is done by determining what should be done, which tasks are less critical, and those that cannot be completed in a given timeframe and should be considered for the next sprint.

-- Using the above step teams start to work with the highest priority items and tries to find how to achieve it.
+- Using the above step, teams start to work with the highest priority items and try to find how to achieve them.

 - The sprint is complete only when the product is ready to deliver.
-Automation technique is used to resolve issues of time and cost.
+People use automation technology to resolve issues of time and cost.

-From the past several years, Adobe Systems has been using scrum as the most commonly used product development method.
-Products like Premiere Pro and After Effects, Platform tools like Adobe Air and service products like Acrobat connect are using scrum to become effective at delivering solutions to customers with great quality.
+Adobe Systems has used Scrum as the most commonly used product development method for several years.
+Products like Premiere Pro and After Effects, Platform-tools like Adobe Air, and service products like Acrobat Connect use Scrum to effectively deliver excellent quality solutions to customers.

-IBM, one of the biggest technology company used agile scrum, which played an important role in improving IBM’s business operations to offer their own management software that incorporates agile development called as IBM Rational Team Concert.
-IBM began changes in the three areas Process, People and Tools and IBM witnessed huge improvements in the end result.
+IBM, one of the biggest technology companies, used agile scrum, which played an essential role in improving IBM’s business operations to offer their management software that incorporates agile development called IBM Rational Team Concert.
+IBM began changes in three areas Process, People, and Tools, and IBM witnessed huge improvements in the end result.

-Google is the second biggest tech company in the world.
-They provide timely updates for its applications in a fast-paced world using agile based scrum methodology.
-One big example is how Google improves the Android OS.
-Set of features are released to beta testers and if feedback indicates several bugs then the update is rolled back.
+Google is the second-biggest tech company in the world.
+They provide timely updates for its applications in a fast-paced world using agile-based scrum methodology.
+One big example is how Google improves Android OS.
+The team releases a set of features to beta testers, and if feedback indicates several bugs, the team rolls back the update.

-Spotify uses an agile environment for its music streaming service and has gained great results from it.
-Spotify employees are divided into squads and each squad is responsible for building a specific function of the app.
-With this approach, Spotify assigns respective tasks to each squad without any concern of one bad commit that will break the entire streaming platform
+Spotify uses an agile environment for its music streaming service and has gained great results.
+Spotify employees are divided into squads, and each squad is responsible for building a specific app function.
+With this approach, Spotify assigns respective tasks to each squad without concern for one bad commit that will break the entire streaming platform.

 What can you do with Scrum?